joel-st/trello-dashboard/README.md

 # TVP Trello Dashboard

-Object-oriented WordPress Plugins for The Venus Project to connect a Trello Organization WordPress.
+Object-oriented WordPress Plugins for The Venus Project to connect a Trello Organization to WordPress.

 ## Dependencies